sakobu/railway-ts/examples/result/RESULT.md

 # Result Type Examples

-This directory contains examples showing how to effectively use the `Result<T, E>` type from railway-ts.
+This directory contains examples showing how to effectively use the `Result<T, E>` type from @railway-ts/core.

 [← Back to main documentation](../../README.md) | [← Option Type Examples](../option/OPTION.md)